Refinitiv/refinitiv-ui/documents/src/pages/elements/overlay-menu.md

 ## Nested menus

 Menu and sub-menus are bound together using the `for` and `id` attributes of `ef-item` and the sub-menu.
-The `for` attribute must be equal to the `id` attribute of the related sub-menu in order to bind the menu and submenu together.
+The `for` attribute must be equal to the `id` attribute of the related sub-menu in order to bind the menu and sub-menu together.

 When an overlay menu becomes nested, it should be wrapped into a single group, and the `item-trigger` event should be listened to the wrapper element of the overlay menu.
 For more usage on using the `item-trigger`, see the [Managing selection](./elements/overlay-menu#managing-selection).